 Begin with the act of receiving your goods at the 3PL fulfillment center or warehouse.
 Every 3PL provider or order fulfillment company charges a fulfillment fee for the initial inbound processing of your goods.
 Why?
 Because they need your products labeled, verified, and stored appropriately.
 A mistake here will cause inventory, handling and picking issues.
 As you get more experience with your provider, they can prepare inventory for quality checks, later picking, and less handling.
 A more expensive receiving cost may be offset with fewer issues and costs later in the fulfillment process.

 Some fulfillment solutions providers will charge you for the entire shipment as one cost.
-Some may charge you a cost per line (SKU).
+Some may charge you a fixed cost per line (SKU).
 Some even charge per unit (either case, inner pack or each).
 Some charge a combination of these.
-Smaller receipts, more frequent receipts or badly packed receipts can increase your cost to receive per unit, even while the total size does not change.
+Smaller receipts, more frequent receipts or badly packed receipts can increase your fixed cost to receive per unit, even while the total size does not change.

 Step 2: Pick and Pack